ediarum/ediarum.WEB/README.md

 For more infomation about **ediarum** see www.ediarum.org.

-Lead Developer:
+Ediarum Core Team:

+* Nadine Arndt
 * Martin Fechner

-Thanks to:
+* Jan Wierzoch

+Lead Developer of ediarum.WEB:

+* Martin Fechner

+Former supporters:

-* Theodor Costea for development support
+* Theodor Costea

 ## What does it do?